 As a result, in BC, aluminum wiring was banned for use in branch circuits of homes.
-Almost all insurance companies now require electrical safety inspections by licensed, professional electricians before an insurance policy sale or renewal in older homes where aluminum wiring is (or could be) present.
+Almost all insurance companies now require electrical safety inspections by licensed, professional electricians before an insurance policy sale or renewal in older homes where problems with aluminum wiring could occur.

-If you experience any of the following they may also indicate you have aluminum wiring in your house:
+If you experience any of the following they could indicate you may have problems with aluminum wiring in your house:

 - Homes constructed between 1965 and 1973 are most likely to have aluminum wiring